108 countries worldwide have taken part in Good Deeds Day. Here’s the story and mission of the global annual event:Scroll Down

 Good Deeds Day is taking over the world!

 Since its launch in 2007, this annual tradition of good has grown from 7,000 participants in 2007 in Israel to almost 1 million in 2015.
 Going global in 2011 with 10 international cities, including many in the USA, Good Deeds Day began uniting people all over the world.
 In 2012, we reached Europe and teamed up with MTV Global for a six-week-campaign on its online and TV platforms, exposing the message to 24 million viewers around the world.
 In 2013, 16,000 volunteers from 50 countries took part in hundreds of projects, including a kick off with ABC Network in NYC.
 Next, Good Deeds Day doubled in reach in 2014, partnering for the second year in a row with ABC Network NYC, and collaborating with leading volunteer organizations as part of a grand scale campaign involving TV, radio, and social media.
 500,000 people took part in Israel and some 35,000 globally.

-Good Deeds Day continued to gain momentum and held its largest day yet on April 10, 2016.
-1,500,000 participants from 75 countries took part in 14,000 projects, totaling over four million hours of service.
+Good Deeds Day continued to gain momentum and held its largest day yet on April 7, 2019.
+3,900,000 participants from 108 countries took part in Good Deeds Day, totaling over 7.8 million hours of service.

 Good Deeds Day 2020 will take place on March 29

 Good Deeds Day 2021 will take place on April 11

 Good Deeds Day 2022 will take place on April 3

 Good Deeds Day 2023 will take place on April 16